 She received an Academic Pediatric Association Bright Futures Young Investigator Award and NIH Loan Repayment Program in Disparities Research.
 Honoring her community-based health equity work, she was chosen as a Robert Wood Johnson Clinical Scholar (2017-2020).

 In 2019 Dr. Tschudy was recognized nationally as a top pediatric health services researcher receiving the Academy Health Child Health Services Research Award.

-As Medical Director of the Johns Hopkins Harriet Lane Clinic, Dr. Tschudy oversees a large academic pediatric clinic that provides primary care and wrap-around services to low-income children and their families.
-The clinic is a training site for over 150 Johns Hopkins fellows, residents, and medical students per year.
+For 8 years Dr. Tschudy served in clinical leadership roles in the Harriet Lane Clinic, including as Medical Director.
+In this role she oversaw a large academic pediatric clinic that provides primary care and wrap-around services to publicly-insured children and their families.
+The clinic is a training site for over 150 Johns Hopkins fellows, residents, medical and nursing students per year.